 Otherwise, the spacewalk had gone well, with the spacewalkers installing new science equipment and replacing a navigation device needed for the June arrival of a European cargo ship.

 Collecting the experiment tray was Vinogradov’s last task outside.

 The tray drifted toward the solar panels of the main Russian space station compartment, called Zvezda, Russian for Star.
 Flight controllers did not believe it struck anything, and the object was not thought to pose a safety hazard in the hours and days ahead.

 Another panel of similar experiments will be collected on a future spacewalk.

 This is the first of eight spacewalks to be conducted this year, most of them by Russians.
-Two will be led by NASA this summer.

 Until Friday, the oldest spacewalker was retired NASA astronaut Story Musgrave, who was 58 when he helped fix the Hubble Space Telescope in 1993.

 Romanenko, 41, is a second-generation spaceman who’s following in his father’s bootsteps.
 Retired cosmonaut Yuri Romanenko performed spacewalks back in the 1970s and 1980s.
 This is the son’s first experience out in the vacuum of space.

 Vinogradov made his seventh spacewalk; he ventured into a dark, ruptured chamber at Russia’s old Mir space station in 1997 following a cargo ship collision.
 He arrived late last month for a six-month stay at the space station; he’ll turn 60 aboard the orbiting complex in August.